loveisp/ai4ed2024sol/Track2/README.md

-# Solutions for Track 2
+# Solution for Track 2

 Use multiple models to obtain answers to questions in the dataset, and then perform ensemble.